Onychomycosis (Nail Fungus) Treatment

 - Toes or fingers that are painful, red, or drain pus

-The diagnosis of a nail fungal infection is confirmed by scraping or clipping some of the nail for analysis under a microscope at the lab or sending it for a culture which may take up to 3 weeks for the results.
-Problems which can mimic fungus infections include psoriasis and some systemic conditions therefore confirmation by the pathologist is important.
+The diagnosis of a nail fungal infection is confirmed by scraping or clipping some of the nail for analysis under a microscope at the lab or sending it for a culture which may take up to 4 weeks for the results.
+Problems that can mimic nail fungus infections include psoriasis and some systemic conditions therefore confirmation is important.

 What causes fungal nail infections?